mkopylec/charon-spring-boot-starter/README.md

 Multiple request mappings can be added.
 The above configuration will use request mapping named `all requests mapping` to forward incoming requests.
 Every request mapping must be named.
-A request mapping which will handle the incoming request is chosen by a regular expression that defines incoming request paths.
+The request mapping which will handle the incoming request is chosen by a regular expression that defines incoming request paths.
 If path regular expression is not set then the configured request mapping will handle all incoming requests.
 Sample configuration of request mapping's path regular expression can look like this:
 ```java